Informfully/Challenges/README.md

 You can look at the [submissions from last year](https://2025.multimediaeval.com) as an example.

 We encourage open and reproducible science.
-We ask each team to share their codebase and workflows.
+Therefore, ask each team to share their codebase/workflows, and rely exclusively on open source/open weights models.
 Please use the examples in the [designated folder](https://github.com/Informfully/Challenges/tree/main/newsimages26/workflows) to structure your code and make a pull request to contribute your workflow.

 Note that each team will be asked to participate in the review process for the papers on EasyChair.